simonguest/onlogic-offline/README.md

 ## Pre-requisite: Docker Desktop
 The only pre-requisite you need on your host is Docker desktop.
 If you don't have it already installed and running, download it [here](https://www.docker.com/products/docker-desktop/).

-Note: This repo has been tested using Docker 20.10.9.
+Note: This repo has been tested using Docker version 20.10.9.

 ## Step 1: Build and run the containers
 - In this repo, git pull the Code.org repository as a sub-directory called src: